Safeguarding

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.

-Any person employed to work with children in our school is expected to be cleared by a Disclosure and Barring Service check (DBS)
+Any person employed to work with children in our school is expected to be cleared by an Enhanced Disclosure and Barring Service check (DBS)

 Keeping children safe in education is statutory guidance that schools and colleges in